evmos/evmos/x/inflation/spec/01_concepts.md

 Inflation is minted in daily epochs.
 During a period of 365 epochs (one year), a daily provision of Evmos tokens is minted and allocated to staking rewards, usage incentives and the community pool (`epochProvison`).
-The epoch provision doesn’t change within a period and its cummulated amount per period is equal total inflation per period (`epochProvision * epochsPerPeriod = periodProvision`).
+The epoch provision doesn’t change within a period and its cumulated amount per period is equal total inflation per period (`epochProvision * epochsPerPeriod = periodProvision`).